DataS-DHSC/dhsc_rap_workshop/bookdown-example/02-plots-summary-exercise.Rmd

 # Exercise

-In this section, you will test your R skills by completing an exercise on the subjects covered in this section.
+In this section, you will test your R skills by completing an exercise on the subjects covered on the previous page.

 Please complete the following tasks:

-1. Download and clean the ONS data for Education job adverts in 2023.
+1. Download and clean the ONS data for Education job adverts in 2022.

 2. Plot a time series chart for vacancies, using DHSC colours.